harishkotra/emp-agents/docs/docs/en/getting-started/index.md

 export ANTHROPIC_API_KEY="sk-..."
 ```

-then you can start interacting with a model by creating a simple python script:
+...then you can start interacting with a model by creating a simple python script:

 ```python
 from emp_agents import AgentBase